 The first and most crucial step in peeling boiled eggs is to prepare them right!

-Make sure you use eggs that are at least five to seven days old, as older eggs tend to have a more alkaline environment, which makes it easier to peel them.
+Make sure you use eggs at least five to seven days old, as older eggs tend to have a more alkaline environment, making it easier to peel them.

 After boiling the eggs make sure to transfer the eggs to cold water to stop the cooking process, for about 3-5 minutes.